mantoni/min-webdriver/README.md

 # Minimal WebDriver

-Pipes stdin to all configured browsers using the [WebDriver protocol][].
+Pipes stdin to all configured browsers using the Selenium [WebDriver protocol][].

 Repository: <https://github.com/mantoni/min-webdriver>